DevDrupal33/display_builder/docs/index.md

 # Display Builder documentation

-!!! warning "Development stage"

-    The module is still in heavy development and is **not intended for Production** yet!
-    Follow us on slack [#display_builder](https://drupal.slack.com/archives/C092EUNPCRW)</h2>

 A display building tool by the [UI Suite](https://www.drupal.org/project/ui_suite) team:

 - **Design system native**: fully use your design system (components, style utilities, icons, themes/modes, CSS variables...) directly in Drupal without the burden of compatibility layers